fxlui/medician/README.md

 ### Clinical Research

 Medician provides a solution to the common clinical problem of effectively tracking PROs (Patient Reported Outcomes).
-The design implementation was based upon interviews conducted on two medical doctors of their clinical experience.
+The design implementation was based upon interviews conducted on two medical doctors about their clinical experience.
 First was a senior cancer specialist working at Westmead Hospital and the second a general practitioner working in a private clinic located in Strathfield.

 Each physician were asked questions regarding: